Table of Contents

 1. Evaluate Your Current Financial Obligations

-The first step in a life insurance needs analysis is evaluating financial obligations.
-Consider everything your income is currently supporting.
-Your life insurance should cover these amounts so that your loved ones aren’t left responsible for them.
+Start by reviewing what your income currently supports.
+Life insurance should cover these obligations so your loved ones are not left responsible for them.
 Here are some key areas to consider:

-• Debt: What debts do you have?
-This might include your mortgage, student loans, auto loans, or credit card balances.
+• Debt: Mortgage balance, student loans, auto loans, and credit card debt.

-• Day-to-Day Living Expenses: Calculate the income your family would need for everyday expenses, including housing, child care, groceries, transportation, and utilities.
+• Day-to-Day Living Expenses: Housing, child care, groceries, transportation, and utilities.

 2. Estimate Future Financial Needs

-Next, look at the future needs of your loved ones.
-This might include major expenses, such as:
+Next, estimate the ongoing and future needs of your loved ones:

-• Retirement Contributions: Will your spouse or partner need additional income to supplement their retirement savings?
-Factor in any contributions that you were planning to make for retirement.
+• Retirement Contributions: Consider whether your spouse or partner may need additional income to replace retirement contributions you planned to make.

-• Emergency Fund: Include an emergency fund that allows your family time to adjust to a new normal.
+• Emergency Fund: Include funds that give your family time to adjust after a loss.

 3. Consider Your Existing Assets

-• Savings and Investments: Retirement accounts (401(k)s, IRAs), savings accounts, brokerage accounts, etc.
+• Savings and Investments: Retirement accounts, savings accounts, and brokerage accounts.

-• Other Income Sources: Rental income, pensions, or Social Security benefits for surviving spouses and dependent children.
+• Other Income Sources: Rental income, pensions, or Social Security benefits for eligible survivors.

 4. Choose the Right Type of Life Insurance

-• Permanent Life Insurance, such as whole life insurance and universal life insurance, provides lifelong coverage and often includes a cash value component that grows over time.
-This type is more expensive but may suit those who want protection for their lives and have estate planning needs.
+• Permanent Life Insurance: Includes whole life insurance and universal life insurance, provides lifelong coverage and may include a cash value component that grows over time.

 Life Insurance Needs Analysis DefinitionLife Insurance Needs Analysis Definition